javalikescript/luajls/doc_topics/manual.md

 utility modules for List and Map, date and time, JSON and XML formats, AST, deflate, ZIP and tar files, scheduling, worker and web view

 A `jls` module is provided to automatically load jls modules.
+This facility is intended for small scripts and not recommended for libraries or productive applications.

 ```lua
 local jls = require('jls')